svrcinon/Genetic-Algorithm-for-the-Travelling-Salesman-Problem/README.md

 )
 ```

 Runtime for 25 cities and 500 generations is approximately 10–15 s.
-To use random cities on each run, comment out the 25 fixed cities and uncomment the random generation above
+To use random cities on each run, comment out the 25 fixed cities and uncomment the random generation above.

 ## Outputs